MCreator/MCreator/plugins/mcreator-localization/help/default/entity/visual_scale.md

 This feature allows you to control the size of the entity in-game.

-To scale it's hitbox, use Bounding Box Scale.
+To scale entities hitbox, use the Bounding box scale parameter.